snlpatel001213/snlpatel001213_old.github.io/_pre_post/2014-07-23-Selective-Search-for-Object-Recognition.md

 Well Well Well... this is bit complicated, lets simplify a lot.
 1) Lets say we have an image X. Generally image have 3 channels and it is made up of pixels as shown in image below.
-2) Lets consider all pixels as all vertices of the graph.
+2) Lets consider all pixels as all vertex of the graph.
 3) calculate distance between all adjacent vertices in directed manner.
 For that, start form upper left corner of the image and continue to the lower right corner of the image.
 While traversing in this manner you can calculate distance between selected pixel and other three pixels 1) Pixel right to selected one, 2)Pixel bottom to selected one, and 3) Pixel diagonally bottom-right to selected one.